24 of The Best Chinese Dramas to Learn Chinese (PLUS Bonus Shows)

 Read our full review of Well Intended Love

-Well-Intended Love Review (2019) – Learning Chinese With Dramas
+Well-Intended Love Review (2019) – An Honest Review for Chinese Learners

-Well-Intended Love (2019) – Review for Chinese Learners Who got bored doing exercises from a school book?
-Writing lines of characters in a notebook over and over again?
-Well… I have.
-I love learning new languages but I get bored…
+Well-Intended Love (2019) – Everything Chinese Learners Need To Know Bored doing exercises from a school book?
+Sick of writing lines of characters in a notebook over and over again?
+I’ve definitely felt like that.
+I love learning new languages…

 Historical and Fantasy